THE FRENCH CONNECTION (1971): A Retrospective Review

 William Friedkin

-The timing was right for a film like this as in 1971 “New Hollywood” was starting to get its mojo and dominate film screens.
-These young auteurs were winning the hearts of critics as evidenced by films like Hal Ashby’s brilliant Harold and Maude, Peter Bogdanovich’s stunning The Last Picture Show, and Alan Pakula’s Oscar-winning Klute.
+The timing was right for a film like this.
+In 1971, “New Hollywood” was starting to get its mojo and dominate film screens.
+The young auteurs were winning the hearts of critics as evidenced by films like Hal Ashby’s brilliant Harold and Maude, Peter Bogdanovich’s stunning The Last Picture Show, and Alan Pakula’s Oscar-winning Klute.

 Life Imitating Art

-In reality, the term “French Connection” referred to a massive international heroin smuggling network, that was based out of Marseille, France, and run by the Corsican mafia.
-The operation was allowed to operate due to corrupt police, politicians, and even actors, on both sides of the Atlantic.
+In reality, the term “French Connection” referred to a massive international heroin smuggling network.
+Based out of Marseille, France, it was run by the Corsican mafia.
+The operation was allowed to operate due to corrupt police, politicians, and even actors on both sides of the Atlantic.

-The character of “Henri Devereaux,” who is set up to take the fall for smuggling heroin into New York City (stashed inside the rocker panels of a Lincoln Continental Mark III) is based on Jacques Angelvin, a French TV actor, who was sentenced to 3-6 years in prison for his role in the real-life smuggling operation.
+The character of “Henri Devereaux” is set up to take the fall for smuggling heroin into New York City (stashed inside the rocker panels of a Lincoln Continental Mark III).
+He’s based on Jacques Angelvin, a French TV actor, who was sentenced to 3-6 years in prison for his role in the real-life smuggling operation.

 The Drug Wars

 By the time The French Connection was released in theatres in 1971, heroin addiction had become a massive problem in the United States.
-So much so, that President Nixon had declared – in a speech from June 1971 – that drug addiction was the United States’ “public enemy number one.”
+So much so, that President Nixon had declared that drug addiction was the United States’ “public enemy number one.”

-Grosso and Egan eventually broke up the drug ring, and seized an astonishing 112 pounds of heroin, with a street value of over $32 million.
+Grosso and Egan eventually broke up the drug ring.
+In total, they seized an astonishing 112 pounds of heroin.
+That’s a street value of over $32 million.
 When Friedkin began production in 1970, he hired Egan and Grosso as consultants on the film.
 They would spend their days on set in Brooklyn and then work the night shift.
 Grosso would later say:

 “I used about 100 cops on the shoot, and Billy was great, letting me use whomever I wanted as extras.
 We’d shoot a scene with some cops playing bad guys in the day.
 Then I’d go back on night duty with the same cops, except we were now busting people for real at the same bar.
 As Popeye would say, ‘Alright, let’s hit ‘em!’”